 3.3.
 Voting Rights.
 Each adult member in good standing shall be entitled to cast one vote with respect to those matters submitted to the members for action or approval.
 An adult is considered any member 18 years or older.
 There shall not be any voting of members by proxy.
 Votes may be taken by voice, by a show of hands or by written ballot.
 Voting members shall have no right to cumulate their votes.

 3.6.
 Notice of Meetings of Members.
-Notice of each regular and special meeting shall be given to each member entitled to vote thereat, either personally or by prepaid mail, or by email or other electronic means, addressed to each member at the address appearing on the records of the YSC.
-It is the duty of the members to promptly advise YSC of any address changes.
+Notice of each regular and special meeting shall be given to each member entitled to vote thereat, either personally or by prepaid mail, or by email or other electronic means, addressed to each member at the address appearing on the records of the YSC – which address is presumed to be correct.
+It is the obligation of each member to notify the YSC of any address or email change.
 Such notices shall be sent not less than fourteen (14) days and not more than sixty (60) days before each meeting, and shall specify the place, day, and hour of the meeting and shall include an agenda and state the general nature of the business to be considered in such meeting.
 Except in the case of an emergency, which may be determined by the Board of Directors, a special meeting may be called on two days’ notice.
 The notice of the annual meeting shall designate it as such.

 3.7.
 Quorum.
 The presence in person of 15 voting members shall constitute a quorum.
 The members present in person at such meeting may continue to do business until adjournment, notwithstanding the withdrawal of enough members to leave less than a quorum.
 Whether or not a quorum is present, the meeting may be adjourned by a vote of the members present.